prathamrao021/PDF2Data/README.md

 ## Functions
 `main.py`
-* fetchincidents(pdf)
+* `fetchincidents(pdf)`
   Parameters: Path to the PDF file.
   Process: Extracts the text from the PDF using PdfReader, concatenating all pages' text into a single string.
   Returns: A string of raw incident report data.

-* extractincidents(data)
+* `extractincidents(data)`
   Parameters: Raw text data from the PDF.
   Process:Splits the data into lines and processes it to extract relevant fields, handling multi-line addresses.
   Returns: A list of rows, where each row represents a structured incident report.

-* Splits the text into lines.
-Removes header/footer lines and processes incident lines by splitting fields.
-Handles multi-line fields like addresses.
-Returns: A list of rows, each representing a structured incident report (date/time, incident number, location, etc.). createdb()
-Process:
+* `createdb()`

-Creates an SQLite database with a table named incidents.
+  Process: Creates an SQLite database with a table named incidents.
 The table contains the columns for storing incident details: incident_time, incident_number, incident_location, nature, and incident_ori.
   Returns: None.

-populatedb(separated_data)
+* `populatedb(separated_data)`
   Parameters: List of extracted incidents data.
-Process:

-Iterates over the list of incident rows.
-Inserts each row into the SQLite database incidents table.
+  Process: Inserts each row into the SQLite database incidents table.
   Returns: None.

 ## Database Development
 ...